ziaali455/humans_of_ny_codepath/README.md

 Submitted by: **Ali**

-**Tumblr** is an app that shows tumblr posts from the Humans of NY account!
+This is an app that shows tumblr posts from the Humans of NY account!
+It has a working backend that uses the Tumblr API to show posts.

 Time spent: **4** hours spent in total